Westrail P class

-The P class are a class of diesel locomotives built by A Goninan & Co, Bassendean for Westrail between 1989 and 1991.
+The P class is a class of diesel locomotives built by A Goninan & Co in Bassendean for Westrail between 1989 and 1991.

 History

 In 1988, Westrail placed an order for 15 CM25-8 Dash 8 locomotives for bulk grain and general freight haulage with A Goninan & Co.
 A 16th was later ordered followed by a 17th funded by AMC Mineral Sands.

 In 1997, the class was fitted with Locotrol equipment to allow them to operate in top and tail formation.

-All were included in the sale of Westrail to Australian Railroad Group in December 2000, with the class redesignated as the 2500 class.
-In June 2006, all were included in the sale of Australian Railroad Group's Western Australian operation to QR National.
-All 17 remain in service with Aurizon as at October 2014.
+All 17 locomotives, with the class redesignated as the 2500 class.
+In early 2014, all were included in the sale of Australian Railroad Group's Western Australian operation to Aurizon.
+All 17 in service.